khanlamiah019/Interactive-Lab-Hub/Lab 1/README.md

 it aloud.

 **Are there things that seemed better on paper than when acted out?**
+It was harder to act out more exciting features of the LED band, such as the creation of shapes through the crowd lighting.
+While costuming our device gave a snippet of how this may work (in our context: the dress of Olivia Rodrigo lighting up), in practice, this would be seen through crowds.

 **Did new ideas about the piece surface once you were on your feet?**
+One new idea that surfaced was making the prototype feel more group based (as seen by a very special second party within our video).
+One of the most important reasons why the PixMob LED Wristband went viral is because it created a sense of community, while pushing storytelling in music.
+Because of this, it was crucial that we showed an interaction of our device to show the fanbase itself, which can also be considered an interaction of this device.

 **Are there key moments in the interaction where things could go in a different direction?**
+We can take it in a different direction by adjusting the script, or song.
+Currently, our interaction is based on "Purple" by Olivia Rodrigo.
+This plays into the color changing aspect of the LED light through both the lyrics, and the dramatic beat drops.
+However, choosing a different song genre can severely change the visuals/light changing speed of the our prototype.
+Finetuning the script can also make the interaction easier to understand by someone who does not know the mechanisms of our prototype.
 Iterate your storyboards to capture key non-sequential aspects of the interaction.

 ## Part C. Prototype the Light (light first!)